Creating

 Bob's change of heart here feels contrived.

-It's so obvious Maurice is up to something, so why isn't Bob taking the treat more seriously?
+It's so obvious Maurice is up to something, so why isn't Bob taking the threat more seriously?

 Naturally, not every scene needs to be talked through, and don't feel you have to do this if it doesn't feel right to you.
 But if other brainstorming or outlining techniques haven't worked, this could be an option.
 I have a writer pal who talks through every scene in her book before she writes it.
 She has the cleanest first drafts of anyone I know.